microsoft/TypeScript-New-Handbook/chapters/Basics.md

 If we add just a bit of code, save our file, refresh our app, and immediately see the error, we might be able to isolate the problem quickly; but that's not always the case.
 We might not have tested the feature thoroughly enough, so we might never actually run into a potential error that would be thrown!
-Or if we were lucky enough to witness the error, we might have ended up doing large refactorings and adding a lot of different code that we're forced to dig through.
+Or if we were lucky enough to witness the error, we might have ended up doing large code refactoring.
 Ideally, we could have a tool that helps us find these bugs *before* our code runs.
 That's what a static type-checker like TypeScript does.
 *Static types systems* describe the shapes and behaviors of what our values will be when we run our programs.